pattu777/Ansible-Playground/README.md

 #### Developing

-Clone the repo.  and run the playbook.
+Clone the repo.
+Modify inventory file and the playbook with information of remote server.
+Finally run the playbook as shown below.

 ```bash
 $ git clone --recursive git@github.com:pattu777/Ansible-Playground.git